MstrZhang/cscb20/index.md

 ---
 layout: site
-title: CSCB20 - Home
+title: CSCB20
 ---

-Welcome to CSCB20 -- a practical introduction to databases and Web app development
+Welcome to CSCB20 - a practical introduction to databases and Web app development

 ---